 The Gambling Act 2005 defines a small society lottery with the definition breaking down into two distinct areas:

 The society in question must be 'non-commercial'.

 The total value of tickets to be put on sale per single lottery must be £20,000 or less, or the aggregate value of tickets to be put on sale for all their lotteries in a calendar year must not exceed £250,000.
 If the operator plans to exceed either of these values then they will be classed as a large lottery operator, and must be licensed with the Gambling Commission instead.

 The promoting society of a small society lottery must, throughout the period during which the lottery is promoted, be registered with a licensing authority.
 The licensing authority with which a small society lottery is required to register must be in the area where their principal office is located.
 If a licensing authority believes that a society’s principal office is situated in another area, it should inform the society and the other authority as soon as possible.

 How do I apply for a licence?

-You can make an online enquiry regarding gambling licences and download the relevant application forms.
+You can make an enquiry about lottery licences online.

 Environmental Health and Licensing